 Data Mining Process

+After understanding the data mining definition, let’s understand the data mining process.
 Before the actual data mining could occur, there are several processes involved in data mining implementation.
 Here’s how:

 Step 1: Business Research – Before you begin, you need to have a complete understanding of your enterprise’s objectives, available resources, and current scenarios in alignment with its requirements.
 This would help create a detailed data mining plan that effectively reaches organizations’ goals.